 Best seals the win with two 90m tries

-Haumole Olakau'atu has had limited time to impress so far in the series, coming on in the 50th minute in Game Two for 18 minutes and playing 23 minutes in the series opener, and could be one to make way with Connor Watson showing his versatility to play in a myriad of positions for the Roosters against Wests Tigers, while Cameron Murray could also cover on an edge if required.
+Interchange forward Haumole Olakau'atu has had limited time to impress so far in the series, coming on in the 50th minute in Game II for 18 minutes and playing 23 minutes in the series opener.

-While Maguire is far more likely to opt for an unchanged side than any late switches, the same cannot be said for Maroons coach Billy Slater, whose "we're still Queenslanders" line when asked what changed he'd consider for Game Three emerged as one of the biggest talking points from the MCG defeat.
+While Maguire is far more likely to opt for an unchanged side than any late switches, the same cannot be said for Maroons coach Billy Slater, who must find at least one new face following the injury to Storm winger Xavier Coates.

 His line – “we're still Queenslanders” – implies he will give the players who are no doubt disappointed in their own performances a chance to redeem themselves and reiterated his belief that anyone he picks will do a job.

-There are some forced changes that will need to be made, however, with the Melbourne Storm confirming winger Xavier Coates will spend the next six-to-eight weeks on the sidelines with a low-grade hamstring tear.
+There are some forced changes that will need to be made, however, with the Melbourne Storm confirming winger Coates will spend the next six-to-eight weeks on the sidelines with a low-grade hamstring tear.

 Selwyn Cobbo, whose inclusion on the bench in Game One was classed as a coaching masterstroke, has declared his intention to make himself available for selection and performed well for the Broncos in a defeat to the Warriors last week.

-The Cherbourg junior is likely to slot back into the squad with Coates out given he can play anywhere along the backline while Dane Gagai, who was 18th player in Game Two, is another who has done the job for Queensland in the past and could come in at centre and shift Holmes out on to the wing.
+Dane Gagai, who was 18th player in Melbourne, is another who has done the job for Queensland in the past and could come in at centre and shift Holmes out on to the wing.

 Cobbo really can do it all